DeusArcana/100-days-of-code/log.md

 - Doing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
 - I think there is so much information to process at this point.

+### Day 81: May 4, 2019

+- Finishing Introduction to React in [FreeCodeCamp](https://freecodecamp.org)
+- Flow control in React seems difficult at first, but it's pretty simple.